Chemistry of Artificial Materials Literature Review

 The chemistry of artificial materials is studied using a variety of equipment and techniques, including:

-- X-ray diffraction: X-ray diffraction is a technique that is used to determine the structure of crystals.
+- X-ray diffraction (XRD): XRD is a technique used to determine the structure of crystals.
 It can be used to identify the elements and molecules that make up an artificial material and to determine the way in which they are arranged.

-- Scanning electron microscopy: Scanning electron microscopy is a technique that is used to image the surface of materials.
-It can be used to identify defects and impurities in artificial materials.
+- Scanning electron microscopy (SEM): SEM is a technique used to image the surface of materials.
+It can be used to identify defects and impurities in artificial materials and provides high-resolution surface morphology.

-- Transmission electron microscopy: Transmission electron microscopy is a technique that is used to image the interior of materials.
-It can be used to identify defects and impurities in artificial materials and to determine the way in which their atoms and molecules are arranged.
+- Transmission electron microscopy (TEM): TEM is a technique used to image the interior of materials at high resolution.
+It can be used to identify defects and impurities and to determine the arrangement of atoms and molecules.

 Types of Experiments